APB97/apb97.github.io/about.markdown

 - 2020-now: studying Computer Science (Master's degree) at Kazimierz Wielki University in Bydgoszcz
 - 2016-2020: studying Computer Science (Bachelor's degree) at Kazimierz Wielki University in Bydgoszcz
-- 2013-2016: learning at High School no. VI in Bydgoszcz
+- 2013-2016: learning at High School no. 6 in Bydgoszcz
 - 2010-2013: learning at Middle School no. 50 in Bydgoszcz